TANRIninResulu/Revelations_of_Most_Supreme_Lord_RAHMAN/README.md

 53 - The Star

-53:0 IN THE NAME OF ALLAH RAHMAN RAHIM,
+53:0 IN THE NAME OF ALLAH RAHMAN RAHIM

 53:1 As the star fell away.